Study Experience

 The University offers a number of scholarships to potential and currently enrolled undergraduate and postgraduate students, and there are also many others funded by industry and non-profit organisations.

 Our Research Travel Scholarships enable talented students—and that could be you—to study abroad at some of the most prestigious institutions in the world.
 It’s an experience that could open the way for you to engage in cross or in-discipline collaboration with top researchers the world over.
-Additionally, the Philip Ryan Doctoral Travel Grant supports PhD students to present papers at conferences.
+Additionally, the Philip Ryan Doctoral Travel Grant supports PhD students to present their research at conferences.

 The Neville Derrington Hicks PhD Scholarship in Public Health Policy supports the next generation of excellence in public health policy by assisting eligible students with costs or expenses associated with their project, including living, professional development, conference, travel or publication.
+First awarded in 2018, the Neville Derrington Hicks PhD Scholarship in Public Health Policy was established due to the great generosity of Neville’s family.

 Study overseas